 If you are in a care home and you have a spouse or civil partner who is not living in the same care home as you, you can pay half of the value of your occupational pension, personal pension or retirement annuity to your spouse or civil partner.
 This will be disregarded in your financial assessment.
+Evidence of the transfer must be provided.

-However, this may affect the state benefits that your spouse/partner can receive.
-You may want to get independent advice to help you make this decision.
+Your spouse/partner's state benefits may be affected, if their income increases.
+You may want to get independent advice to help you make the best decision based on your individual circumstances.